DeiDeiSel/.-/README.md

    Hello, I am Sel.
 You can call me Deivy too.
 Pronouns : she;her.
-      Feel free to interacr6by actions, but not words.
+      Feel free to interact by actions, but not words.
 Words have a lot of control beholden in it's hands, and I might         even not have an answer.
 This account is only made for introduction; self expression.

    Do not lust inside thy heart, thy heart is fragile, and so is thou.
 Thy heart will melt, and so will thou.